pombreda/pgreloaded/doc/install.rst

 .. note::
    PyPy's :mod:`ctypes` implementation does not support everything supported by Python's :mod:`ctypes` implementation.
-For PyPy there are some known regressions as listed in the TODOS.txt file.
+For PyPy there are some known regressions as listed in the :doc:`todos`.

 Additionally, you will need the following packages and libraries to be installed to use *all* features of Pygame2: